arangodb/arangodb/Documentation/DocuBlocks/Rest/AQL/JSF_get_api_aqlfunction.md

 A string representation of the function body

 @RESTSTRUCT{isDeterministic,JSF_aql_userfunction_struct,boolean,required,}
-an optional boolean value to indicate that the function results are fully deterministic (function return value solely depends on the input value and return value is the same for repeated calls with same input).
+an optional boolean value to indicate whether the function results are fully deterministic (function return value solely depends on the input value and return value is the same for repeated calls with same input).
 The *isDeterministic* attribute is currently not used but may be